-- Follow-up on initial risk assessments which are carried out upon students arrival into Darul Uloom. - Student plans are set using SMART targets which ensure any targets are measurable and regularly reviewed as part of the Assess, Plan, Do, Review cycle. - Reviewing the impact of intervention after every half term. - Using pupil questionnaires as part of our child cantered SEN approach. - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans
+- Follow-up on initial risk assessments for pupils with SEND, carried out upon students' arrival into Darul Uloom. - Student plans are set using SMART targets, which ensure that any targets are measurable and regularly reviewed as part of the Assess, Plan, Do, Review cycle. - Reviewing the impact of intervention after every half term. - Using pupil questionnaires as part of our child-centred SEN approach. - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans